guptaanmol184/problem-solving/00-notes.md

 T: O(n) | S: O(n)

 ## 2 Add Two Numbers
+Sunday (24/07)
 P: You are given two non-empty linked lists representing two non-negative integers.
 The digits are stored in reverse order, and each of their nodes contains a single digit.
 Add the two numbers and return the sum as a linked list.

 You may assume the two numbers do not contain any leading zero, except the number 0 itself.

 S: Use 3 pointers, to track the first 2 numbers and the resultant sum.
 Use s and c variables to keep track of sum and carry in each operation.
 T: O(n) | S: O(1) -> s and c

+## 98 Validate Binary Search Tree
+Monday (25/07)
+P: Given the root of a binary tree, determine if it is a valid binary search tree (BST).

+A valid BST is defined as follows:

+The left subtree of a node contains only nodes with keys less than the node's key.
+The right subtree of a node contains only nodes with keys greater than the node's key.
+Both the left and right subtrees must also be binary search trees.

+S: Do DFS, tracking the max and min values on the subtree.
+Use this to deduce if the root is greater than all the left subtree values and root is lesser than all the right subtree values.
+Recursively check if left and right subtrees are also valid BSTs.
+T: O(n) | S: O(logn) or O(n) - stack space, O(n) worst case

+Neetcode solution is simpler and easier to understand.
+It is top down approach for keep track of the bounds the value of the current node should be in.